-Clearly these changes in institutional opportunity structures reflected the internal dynamics of the government.
-But there was a significant Europeanising effect in the recognition that the UK was failing to fully exploit the opportunities available to it to shape policy at an early stage.
-This direct Europeanising effect was engaged in primarily to improve the projection side of the UK's approach to Europe.
+Clearly these changes in institutional opportunity structures reflected the internal dynamics and political preferences of the government.
+But there was a significant Europeanising dimension, namely the recognition that the UK was failing to fully exploit the opportunities available to it to shape policy at an early stage.
+This direct Europeanising effect was characterised by institutional changes designed to improve the projection side of the UK's approach to Europe.
+However, it is notable once again that these changes have been achieved by improving the "switching mechanisms", i.e. greater alignment between the two institutional systems is achieved within existing structures and trends of UK governance.

-Labour's more directive, strategic and proactive approach reflected changes in political and organisational cultures which in part enabled these new initiatives to be undertaken and which in part were shaped by them.
-The most important change was in the attitudes and values of the governing party and its leadership group.
+Labour's more directive, strategic and proactive approach reflected changes in political and organisational cultures.
+The most important political change was in the attitudes and values of the governing party and its leadership group.
 Labour was more at ease with the concept of European integration than any government since Heath's in the early 1970s.
-Labour approach to Europe involved both diagnosis and prognosis.
-It's perception of the UK in Europe over the last thirty years was one of missed opportunities, lack of understanding, a tendency to follow rather than lead, and a cautious and laggardly response to initiatives.
+Labour's approach to Europe involved both diagnosis and prognosis.
+Blair's own perception of the UK in Europe over the last thirty years was one of missed opportunities, lack of understanding, a tendency to follow rather than lead, and a cautious and laggardly response to initiatives.
 Blair summed it up as "hesitation, alienation, incomprehension" with a tendency to "hang-back" and to become a straggler forced to "catch-up" with initiatives pushed forward by others (Blair 2000 and 2002).
 The outcome was that the UK was often marginalised and isolated in Europe and appeared as a reluctant partner, standing by rather than engaging at the heart of the project.
 In order to redress this legacy Labour aimed to take a much more active and pro-European approach especially on those issues which it was in the national interest to pursue.
-On these it was deemed essential that the UK was in the forefront of developing proposals, discussing them with other member state governments, forming alliances and taking the lead.
-The benefits to all of more active participation were seen as substantial not least because the UK brought something extra to the debate: they offered a bridge between Europe and the USA.
-This more positive, can-do approach to Europe, was reflected in an emphasis on isolating and persistently pursuing policy matters where UK is able to drive the agenda forward, as in the areas of labour market reform, defence, and asylum.
-The whole point is to make the best of the UK case by avoiding the usual constraints and trying to shift the action to safer ground where the UK can take the lead or be up-front in the development of policy.